pkestene/.emacs.d/README.md

 cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON /path/to/sources
 ```
 It will generate a ```compile_commands.json``` file, containing necessary commands to compile source files.
-Then, from the build directory (where ```compile_commands.json``` file is created), if you open a source file, semantic completion and navigation will be enabled.
+Then, you should copy (or make a symbolic link) ```compile_commands.json``` in the project top-level.
+If you open a source file, semantic completion and navigation will be enabled.

-Alternative way of generating a compile commands file : [Bear](https://github.com/rizsotto/Bear) (already available as a regular package in Ubuntu 18.04)
+Alternative way of generating a compile commands file : [Bear](https://github.com/rizsotto/Bear) (already available as a regular package in Ubuntu 18.04).
+It works well with autotools-based projects.

+If you don't want to build ccls, clangd (available as a package on Ubuntu) is a good alternative.
+It will be used if ccls is not found in your PATH environment variable.

 ### Emacs client/server